Nick Nanton

-Nick Nanton is an American director and producer of film and television projects, as well as an author and branding agency executive.
-He is the co-founder and CEO of DNA Films, through which he has produced and directed a number of documentary films, including Dickie V, Operation Toussaint, Rudy Ruettiger: The Walk On, Visioneer, and A New Leash on Life: The K9s for Warriors Story.
-He is also the CEO of the Dicks + Nanton Agency, a celebrity branding agency that he co-founded with his business partner J.W.
+Nick Nanton is an American author and director and producer of film and television projects.
+He is the co-founder and CEO of the production company DNA Films, has produced and directed documentary films including Dickie V, Operation Toussaint, Rudy Ruettiger: The Walk On, Visioneer, and A New Leash on Life: The K9s for Warriors Story.
+He is also the former CEO of the Dicks + Nanton Agency, a celebrity branding agency that he co-founded with his business partner J.W.
 Dicks in Winter Park, Florida.

-Nanton is the creator and host of the Amazon Prime Video interview series, In Case You Didn't Know with Nick Nanton.
-He has won over 20 regional Emmy Awards for his work on film and television projects and has also written a number of books including Celebrity Branding You and Story Selling.
-Nanton started his career as an entertainment lawyer.
+He is the host of the Amazon Prime Video interview series, In Case You Didn't Know with Nick Nanton.
+He has won 24 Emmy Awards, in multiple regions across the United States, and received national and regional Emmy nominations for his work in film and television.
+He is the author of multiple books including Celebrity Branding You and Story Selling.

 Early life and education

 Nanton was born in Barbados and immigrated to the United States with his family when he was one year old.
 His father opened a furniture store in the Orlando area in central Florida, where Nanton largely grew up.
 His first job was as a tennis instructor when he was 12 years old.
-He attended Lake Mary High School in Lake Mary, Florida, where he played on the school's tennis team.
+He attended Lake Mary High School in Lake Mary, Florida, where he played on the school's varsity tennis team and served as student body president.
 He graduated from high school in 1998.
 In his late teens, Nanton became interested in songwriting and music production.
-By the time he was a college student at the University of Florida, he had his own recording studio (inside a friend's studio) in Gainesville where he was able to work with acts such as Stan Lynch and Sister Hazel.
+By the time he was a college student at the University of Florida, he had a recording studio in Gainesville where he was able to work with acts such as Stan Lynch and Sister Hazel.
 He also made music of his own.
 Nanton was a member of the Sigma Phi Epsilon fraternity while at college.
 He graduated from the University of Florida in 2001 with a Bachelor of Science in Business Administration (BSBA) in finance.
 He went on to earn his J.D. from the University of Florida's Fredric G. Levin College of Law in December 2004.